 Beat the butter until creamy.
 Add in the sugar, then the eggs one at a time, mixing thoroughly after each addition.

 Add one cup of the flour mix to the butter mixture and mix well.
 Next add half of the mashed bananas and mix well.

 Add the remaining flour mixture and bananas, mixing well after each addition.
 Scrape the sides of the bowl to make sure everything has been well mixed in well.

 Add the chocolate chips and stir in on very low speed.

 Remove from the oven.
-Cool in the pan for a few minutes than remove to a wire rack to cool
+Cool in the pan for a few minutes then remove it to a wire rack to cool.

 I always use Crisco to grease my pans.
 I thoroughly rub with a paper towel all over the inside of the pan.
 Then I add a tablespoon of flour and tap the pan around until the flour is coating all areas of the pan.
 I add more flour if needed and I look for any spot where the flour has not stuck to the pan.
 If there are spots, I add Crisco and then more flour to that spot.
 You don't want to lose a piece of your loaf because it stuck to the pan!